mwelponer/cpp-pills/README.md

 ``+``  ``-``  ``*``  ``/``  ``%``  ``^``  ``&``  ``|``  ``~``  ``!``  ``=``  ``<``  ``>``  ``+=``  ``-=``  ``*=`` ``/=``  ``%=``  ``^=``  ``&=``  ``|=``  ``<<``  ``>>``  ``>>=``  ``<<=``  ``==``  ``!=``  ``<=``  ``>=``  ``<=>``  ``&&``  ``||``  ``++``  ``--``  ``,``  ``->*``  ``->``  ``( )``  ``[ ]``

 Operators are just functions!
 All these c++ operators can be overloaded, i.e. definer/change the behaviour of the operator in the program.
-To overload an operator @ we just write the word operator followed by the operator @, then we define the function normally with its parameters.
+To overload an operator, e.g. the operator "@" we just write the word *operator* followed by the operator we want to overload @, then we define the function normally with its parameters.

+example of overloading operator "**+**" to define how to add two Vector2 objects
 ```c++
 struct Vector2 {
 	float x, y;